quantstamp/PayWithInk_Review/README.md

 * Installed dependencies as described in the readme file [README.md](https://github.com/listia/ink/blob/2c3e8ea6fe2027b6ef0013a5a93c292d030c611d/README.md).
 * Ran the entire test suite using `yarn run truffle test`.
 Encountered some test failures, which was consistent with the authors' notes.
 In order to collect accurate test coverage information, we introduced the following fixes:
   * To fix the "out of gas" exception, we turned each module from the "test/Ink/" subfolder into runnable test fixtures by replacing the lines like `module.exports = (accounts) => {` with `contract("Ink", async (accounts) => {` and appending `);` to the end of each file.
 Removed the `test/Ink.js` file.
 Possible reasons include Truffle being unable to handle large test fixtures.
   * To fix the `Error: VM Exception while processing transaction: invalid opcode` when running the test `Agent #createAccount() creates a user contract`, commented out `onlyOperator` in `contracts/Agent.sol`.
+See the *Recommendations* section for details.
 * Since the coverage tool does not support contracts that have references to interfaces, we turned `InkMediator.sol` and `InkPolicy.sol` into contracts by replacing the keyword `interface` with `contract`.
 * Installed the `solidity-coverage` tool: `npm install --save-dev solidity-coverage`.
 * Patched `yarn` with `yarn-bin-fix` to workaround the yarn-specific issue with transitive dependencies.